-- 12.1 Convictions for offences arising from drunkenness or abuse of alcohol or drugs (such as driving under the influence of alcohol or drugs) are likely to be regarded as professional misconduct. - 12.2 It is professional misconduct for a doctor to treat patients or perform other professional duties while being rendered unfit to perform such duties by the influence of alcohol or drugs. - 12.3 Disciplinary proceedings will be taken against a doctor convicted of drugs related offences committed in order to gratify his own addiction.
+- 12.1 Convictions for offences arising from drunkenness or abuse of alcohol or drugs (such as driving under the influence of alcohol or drugs) may be regarded as professional misconduct. - 12.2 It is professional misconduct for a medical practitioner to treat patients or perform other professional duties while being rendered unfit to perform such duties by the influence of alcohol or drugs. - 12.3 Disciplinary proceedings will be taken against a medical practitioner convicted of drugs related offences committed in order to gratify his own addiction.